kitspace/kitspace-v2/processor/README.md

 ### Parameters

 - `user` the project owner - case insensitive
-- `project` the project name - case insensitve
+- `project` the project name - case insenstive
 - `git-ref` A full-length git sha-1 or `HEAD` (will be re-directed to the latest commit), currently we only support querying the latest commit. - case sensitive
 - `file` (case sensitive) one of:
     - for single projects: